CloudCannon/rcc/README.md

 - A CloudCannon organisation with access to [publishing workflows](https://cloudcannon.com/documentation/articles/what-is-a-publish-branch/)
 - A static site

+## Supported SSGs

+While the Rosey CloudCannon Connector is mostly agnostic to which SSG you use, the markdown processing for each SSG is slightly different.
+We need to extend this markdown processing so that we automatically tag our block-level html body content with `data-rosey` tags, usually using some kind of custom plugin.

+We have provided plugins for, and currently support:

+- Astro
+- Jekyll
+- Eleventy (coming soon)

 ## Why is this useful?

 A traditional easier-to-understand approach would be to maintain separate copies of each page for each language.
 This would mean creating a directory for each language, with content pages for each.
 This is sometimes referred to as split-by-directory.
 While it is easy to understand, and debug, it can become tedious to have to replicate any non-text changes across all the separate copies of your languages.